-(Name of Student) (Date)

-This notice is to tell you that you have been removed from To be removed

-from means you may not partic ipate for
+This notice is to tell you that you have been removed from from means you may not participate The reason(s) you may not participate is is for nu have been removed from

-The reason(s) you have been removed from
+The reason(s) youis This removal includes all activities such as banquets, awards, etc. ou have been removed from

-is
+This removal includes all activities such as banquets, awards, etc.

-This removal includes all activities such as banquets, awards function. s, etc., which pertain to this co-curricular
+This removal includes all activities such as banquets, awards, etc.

+., which pertain to this co-curricular

+c., which pertain to this co-curricular

+., which pertain to this co-curricular

+c., which pertain to this co-curricular

-An appeal may be made to the Superintendent within three (3) s school days.
+An appeal may be made to the Superintendent within three (3) school ol days.

-(Signature of School Official)
+(S ignature of School Official)

-I have received a copy of this notice of removal from co-curricu ılar activity.
+I have received a copy of this notice of removal from co-curricular a activity.

-•

-(Signature of Student)
+$\overline{(S)}$ ignature of Student)

+ghatare of Studenty

 FOR 18 YEAR OLD STUDENTS ONLY:

-I hereby consent to your release of this notice to my parent, gua ardian or custodian.
+I hereby consent to your release of this notice to my parent, guardian or custodian.

-(Signature of Student)
+(S